okteto/cert-manager-webhook-civo/README.md

 ## Launch your Development Environment

 1. Deploy the latest version of `cert-manager` and `cert-manager-webhook-civo` as per the instructions above.
 1. Run `okteto up` from the root of this repo.
-This will deploy your pre-configured remote development environment, and keep your file system synchronized.
+This will deploy your pre-configured remote development environment, and keep your file system synchronized automatically.
 1. Run `make` on the remote terminal to start the webhook.
 This will build the webhook, start it with the required configuration, and hot reload it whenever a file is changed.
 1. Code away!